Kimchi21/Data-Analysis_Portfolio/Google Takeout/README.md

   <img src="Resources\ads.png" alt="ads" width="600">
 </p>

 The "Not Available" counts pertain to videos that are not ads, and the other is, well, ads.
 The only time I encounter ads is when using Youtube with my phone, as I use an adblocker when I access Youtube on my laptop.
-I'm surprised that the count of ads (5763) I encountered is low.
-Then again, I use adblock as YouTube ads are way too aggressive.
-I think this number will be higher if I didn't use adblock on my laptop, and this count is already 13.4% of the videos I "watched.".
+I'm surprised that the count of ads (5722) I encountered is low.
+Then again, I use adblock, as YouTube ads are way too aggressive.
+I think this number will be higher if I don't use adblock on my laptop, and this count is already 13.38% of the videos I "watched.".

 #### What is my average watch/listen time?